Style: Hamadan Rugs, Antique Persian Hamadan Rugs

 Owing to their strength and robust build, Hamadan rugs are said to be good utility rugs, as they can withstand heavy use.

-If you are looking for a rug for a high-traffic area in your homes, such as the hallway or the living room, Hamadan rugs are the perfect choice for you.
+If you are looking for a rug for a high-traffic area in your home, such as the hallway or the living room, Hamadan rugs are the perfect choice.

 Shop Hamadan Rugs at Beautiful Rugs